shrinix/shrinix.github.io/_portfolio/pr1-smart-app.md

 ## Features

-- Use Chatbot to interact with and control a Web application using natural language
+- Uses Chatbot to interact with and control a Web application using natural language (English)

 ## Installation